levent-86/levent-86/README.md

 - 👋 Hi, I’m Levent
 - 👀 I’m interested in web development and blockchain technologies
-- 🌱 I learned HTML and now currently learning CSS.
-I will study JS and Solidity in order when i finish CSS.
+- 🌱 I learned HTML and CSS. now currently learning JS.
 - 💞️ I’m looking to collaborate on web development projects.
 - 📫 You can reach me on twitter: @mleventfidanci